NiallWalker2012/tEtcher-v2/README.md

 4. Go into the directory of the repository using "cd tEtcher"
 5. Make the file executable with the command "chmod +x shell_run.sh".
 You only need to do this once
 6. Run with the command "./shell_run.sh"

-In the future I will integrate a verification option that verifies that the ISO on your computer matches the flashed image on the USB